From Clay to bronze...

 Sculpting in an oil-based clay allows me to create a piece of art that replicates in exacting detail a subject matter.
 After completion of the clay model, a local studio/foundry produces a limited number of the art in a high quality bronze utilizing the ancient lost wax method.
 Once the full edition of bronze pieces has been reached, the mold itself is destroyed, ensuring a unique piece of art for the ages.
 Typically, my sculptures are limited to 30 or fewer for each work of art.

-Take the time to browse through the following photos of my bronze sculptures and if you would like pricing or additional information on any piece, please use the contact page on this website to communicate directly with me....J.P.
+Please take the time to browse through the following photos of my bronze sculptures and if you would like pricing or additional information on any piece, please use the contact page on this website to communicate directly with me....J.P.
 Childress

-Chief Red Cloud, a great Sioux warrior-statesman, was the ONLY Native American warrior who was able to soundly defeat the U.S. Army in an extended war, resulting in a treaty that was written and executed on Red Cloud's terms (later abbrogated by the U.S. government).
+Chief Red Cloud, a great Sioux warrior-statesman, was the ONLY Native American warrior who was able to soundly defeat the U.S. Army in an extended war, resulting in a treaty that was written and executed on Red Cloud's terms (later abrogated by the U.S. government).
 In this "PROMISES" bronze sculpture, Red Cloud is holding a peace medal that was given to Native American leaders as a symbol of peace by the U.S. government leaders.
 Here, Red Cloud is depicted as perhaps a bit disdainful of this token gift.

 The inspiration for "Cowboy Ramsey" came from a song by the late Don Walser, likely the best Western song balladeer in history.
 Don's song about "Cowboy Ramsey" included the lines "a lover, a fighter, a wild bull rider...and a pretty good windmill man."
 I thought that to be a good inspiration for this ol' boy...